lavishay-technion/ansible_shallow/01_setup/README.md

 The design goals of Ansible include:

-- Minimal in nature.
-Management systems should not impose additional dependencies on the environment.
+- __Minimal in nature__: Management systems should not impose additional dependencies on the environment.
+    - That said if you are implementing Ansible from the begining, it requires ssh/ssh-keys
-- Consistent.
-With Ansible one should be able to create consistent environments.
+- __Consistent__: With Ansible one should be able to create consistent environments.
-- Secure.
-Ansible does not deploy agents to nodes.
+- __Secure__: Ansible does not deploy agents to nodes.
 Only OpenSSH and Python are required on the managed nodes.
-- Reliable.
-When carefully written, an Ansible playbook can be idempotent, to prevent unexpected side-effects on the managed systems.
+- __Reliable__: When carefully written, an Ansible playbook can be idempotent, to prevent unexpected side-effects on the managed systems.
 It is possible to write playbooks that are not idempotent.
-- Minimal learning required.
-Playbooks use an easy and descriptive language based on YAML and Jinja templates.
+- __Minimal learning required__: Playbooks use an easy and descriptive language based on YAML and Jinja templates.

 ---